Ganesh Chaturthi Festival: Celebrating The Festival Of Prosperity In India

 Installation of Ganesha's Clay Idols

-Months before the festival commences, meticulous preparations are set into motion, involving skilled artisans dedicating their craft to mold clay images of Ganesh in various sizes.
-They craft these idols with precision, and devotees bring them into their homes, adorning them with flowers, garlands, and vibrant decorations.
-The intricately carved statues of the Lord are placed in wonderfully designed pandals.
+Months before the festival begins, careful preparations are put in place, with skilled artisans devoting their time to crafting clay images of Ganesh in a variety of sizes.
+They create these idols with precision, and devotees take them home, adorning them with flowers, garlands, and vibrant decorations.
+The elaborately carved statues of the Lord are then housed in beautifully designed pavilions.

 What to eat in Ganesh Chaturthi?